Pissaladière: Zwiebelkuchen aus Nizza mit Sardellen und Oliven - Maître Philippe & Filles

 Add the oregano, bay leaf, anchovies, salt and pepper.

-Seal the whole thing hermetically (with a sheet of aluminum foil under the lid) and let the whole thing simmer over a low flame for 20 minutes.
+Seal the whole thing hermetically (with a sheet of aluminium foil under the lid) and let it simmer for 20 minutes on a low heat.

 Preheat the oven to 240°C.

 4) Knead the dough again for about 1 minute.
-Divide it into 6 parts and “roll” it with your fingers/hands into 6 round bases, which should be slightly thicker at the edges.
-(Of course, you can also simply line one or more baking sheets instead of baking one pissaladière per person).
+Divide it into 6 parts and "roll" it with your fingers/hands into 6 round bases that should be a little thicker at the edges.
+(You can of course just line one or more baking trays instead of baking one pissaladière per person).

-Cover the dough bases with the onion preparation and chopped olives.
+Cover the dough bases with the onion mixture and the chopped olives.
 Then let the dough rise again for 15 minutes before baking the pissaladière for about 20 minutes.

 - - -

 Our wine recommendation: white wine goes particularly well with this type of onion cake.
-We currently particularly like the Manda Chuva Branco from Portugal.
+We currently like the Manda Chuva Branco from Portugal in particular.
 It comes from the region around Setubal in the south of Lisbon and grows on sandy soil.
-It is slightly salty, iodized and mineral and goes perfectly with savory dishes!
+It is slightly salty, iodine-rich and mineral, making it an excellent match for hearty dishes!

 - - -